davisocoloski1/desafioFullStackEdufor/README.md

 ## Run Docker

-With your Docker Desktop, run `docker compose up --build`
+With your Docker Desktop opened, run `docker compose up --build`

 This command will run and install everything it needs to work After this, you can access the website at localhost:80